aliabudal/Remix-Template-Starter/README.md

 3. Set up the environment variables

 Refer to the [env-example.md](./env-example.md) file for the required environment variables.
 You need to create a `.env` file in the root directory of your project and add the variables mentioned there with the appropiate values.
 Make sure to replace the empty quotes with the actual values corresponding to your setup.
 The project by default uses [Turso](https://turso.tech/) for the database, if you want to use a different provider, you will have to modify the [server](./server.js) and [drizzle.config.ts](./drizzle.config.ts) with your desired config.
+The project also has [GitHub OAuth 2.0 implemented](./app/lib/auth.server.ts), which is very easy to extend to other providers, refer to this [list](https://github.com/TheRealFlyingCoder/remix-auth-socials).

 4. Build the project